 Tendonitis Surgery in Dallas, TX

 Inflamed tendons can cause severe discomfort that greatly limits activity.
 One effective treatment method that may be used whenever conventional options have failed is tendonitis surgery.
-Performed by board-certified plastic surgeon Dr. Charles A. Wallace of A New Reflection Cosmetic Surgery Center, tendonitis surgery can help restore movement for Plano and Frisco area patients affected by this condition.
+Performed by board-certified plastic surgeon Dr. Charles A. Wallace, M.D. tendonitis surgery can help restore movement for Plano and Frisco area patients affected by this condition.

 What is Tendonitis?